kand7dev/expenses_front/README.md

 ## Overview

-The Expenses frontend is built using React.
+The Expenses frontend is built using React - Redux.
 It interacts with the backend API built with .NET Core to provide users with seamless functionality for managing their expenses.
 You can sign up as a new user, or you can even sign in with your Google Account.

 ## A. Development Methodology